jquery-ui-bootstrap/jquery-ui-bootstrap/README.md

 For a live preview of the current theme, see [http://addyosmani.github.com/jquery-ui-bootstrap](http://addyosmani.github.com/jquery-ui-bootstrap).

-##Update your fork
+##Synchronize your fork
 <pre>
-cd jquery-ui-bootstrap
+cd your_fork

-git remote add jquery-ui-bootstrap git@github.com:addyosmani/jquery-ui-bootstrap.git git fetch jquery-ui-bootstrap
+git remote add your_fork git@github.com:addyosmani/jquery-ui-bootstrap.git
+git fetch jquery-ui-bootstrap

 #Merge now your local copy with the original project
-git checkout master
+git checkout gh-pages
 git merge jquery-ui-bootstrap/gh-pages

 #Valide your change